MS NOW: 2008–2015

 From mid-2007 to mid-2008, MSNBC enjoyed a large increase in its Nielsen ratings.
-Primetime viewings increased by 61 percent.
-In May 2008, NBC News president Steve Capus said, "It used to be people didn't have to worry about MSNBC because it was an also-ran cable channel....
-That's not the case anymore."
-Tim Russert's sudden death in June 2008 removed the person whom The Wall Street Journal called the "rudder for the network" and led to a period of transition.
+Primetime viewings increased by 61%.

+Tucker Carlson's program was canceled in March 2008 and replaced at the 6PM slot with Race for the White House, hosted by David Gregory.
+The show was renamed 1600 Pennsylvania Avenue in November, after the election.
+When Gregory became the permanent host for Meet the Press, he stepped down as host of his MSNBC show, and David Shuster became the permanent host for the show.

+The death of Tim Russert in June 2008 led to a period of transition as NBC contemplated how he could be replaced.

+In July 2008, former CNN producer Phil Griffin was announced as President of MSNBC, replacing Dan Abrams.
+He worked with NBC for over 25 years, including working for MSNBC since its launch.

-During the 2008 presidential election, MSNBC's coverage was anchored by Olbermann, Chris Matthews, and David Gregory.
-They were widely viewed as the face of the channel's political coverage.
-During the first three months of the presidential campaign, MSNBC's ratings grew by 158 percent.
+During the 2008 United States presidential election, MSNBC's coverage was anchored by Olbermann, Chris Matthews, and David Gregory.
+During the first three months of the presidential campaign, MSNBC's ratings grew by 158%.
 Olbermann and Matthews, however, were criticized for expressing left-leaning opinions on the channel.
-Both were later removed from their anchor positions.
-Audience viewership during the 2008 presidential campaign more than doubled from the 2004 presidential election, and the channel topped CNN in ratings for the first time during the last three months of the campaign in the key 25–54 age demographic.
+Both were later removed from anchor positions.
+Audience viewership ahead of the 2008 elections more than doubled from the 2004 United States presidential election, and the channel topped CNN in ratings for the first time during the last three months of the campaign in the key 25–54 age demographic.

-In September 2008, the channel hired political analyst and Air America Radio personality Rachel Maddow to host The Rachel Maddow Show.
-The move to create a new program for the channel was widely seen as a well-calculated ratings move, where beforehand, MSNBC lagged behind in coveted primetime ratings.
-The show regularly outperformed CNN's Larry King Live, and made the channel competitive in the program's time slot for the first time in over a decade.
+In September 2008, the channel hired Rachel Maddow to host The Rachel Maddow Show in the 9PM slot, replacing Verdict with Dan Abrams.
+Reviews for the show were mostly positive.
+The move to create a new program for the network was widely seen as a smart ratings move, where beforehand, the network lagged behind in coveted primetime ratings.
+The show began to regularly outperform CNN's Larry King Live, and made the network competitive in the program's time slot for the first time in over a decade.

+In March 2009, MSNBC finished in second place in primetime, ahead of CNN for the first time.
+Phil Griffin attributed this to the network's decision to go liberal with Olbermann and Maddow along with problems at CNN.

+On several dates in March 2009, Ed Schultz served as a substitute host for David Shuster on 1600 Pennsylvania Avenue.
+In April 2009, Schultz was given the 6PM ET slot with The Ed Show, replacing 1600 Pennsylvania Avenue, with Shuster being reassigned by the network as substitute host for Olbermann on Countdown.

+In June 2009, MSNBC launched a 1080i high-definition television simulcast feed, MSNBC HD.